-Neil Henderson checks out the new album from Booker T Jones and catches up for a chat.
+Neil Henderson checks out the new album from Booker T Jones and catches up with the keyboard legend for a chat.

 Listening to the new album ‘The Road from Memphis’ it seems to me to be somewhat of a journey or a snapshot of your career, what were you aiming for with this album?